-Having worked in Education for almost thirty years, and in leadership positions for twenty of those, I have only ever taught in a co-educational environment until January this year when I became Principal of Surbiton High School.
+Having worked in Education for almost thirty years, and in leadership positions for twenty of those, I have only ever taught in a co-educational environment until January 2018, when I became Principal of Surbiton High School.

 Surbiton High School comprises three Schools – a Girls’ Prep, Boys’ Prep and Senior Girls’ School.
-Over these past few months, I have now experienced first-hand what I believe to be the benefits of a single sex education.
-It is not what I imagined it would be, and I have been surprised by the impact it has had on my leadership, teaching and learning, beliefs and educational philosophy.
+Over my first few months, I experienced first-hand what I believe to be the benefits of a single sex education.
+It is not what I imagined it would be, and I was surprised by the impact it has had on my leadership, teaching and learning, beliefs and educational philosophy.

 First and foremost, what happens day in, day out in the classroom is the key to ensuring progress and achievement.
 Engaging approaches to learning, together with outstanding teaching delivered by teachers that genuinely care, provide the real key to ensuring children learn well, become lifelong learners, and achieve academically.
 This is true of all schools, co-educational or single sex.

 However, when teachers are able to use techniques tailored to the gender of their pupils, learning can be enhanced further.
 I have witnessed this daily at Surbiton High School.
 The girls can question and make mistakes more freely.
 They are free of the pressure to compete with boys in those subjects traditionally seen as being male-dominated, such as the Sciences and Maths.
 What has surprised me the most is the confidence this provides the girls, and that there simply is no ceiling to their learning.
 Indeed, a much higher proportion of girls choose STEM subjects at A-level than I have experienced in any of the co-educational settings I have previously worked in.
 At Surbiton High School, 40% of our students have gone on to study STEM subjects at university.
 This is 15% higher than the national average.